kirubasankars/escat/README.md

 ./escat i a*
 ```

-To Print Index Mapping, add "_" in the end.
+To Print Index Mappings, add "_" in the end.

 ```
 ./escat i _